inflatebot/chatterbox-TTS-cli-api/README.md

 uv pip install -r requirements.txt uv run tts_server.py
 ```
-- When I can be bothered, I'd like to convert this to a Python project and set it up for the `uv tool` interface.
-But that would be a major break away from upstream, and I'd rather that dogarrowtype (or you!!) take this fork as an indication that it'd be pretty easy to generalize this code, AllTalk-style (but hopefully in a more ergonomic manner than AllTalk!)
+- I've considered converting this to `pyproject.toml` and setting it up for the `uv tool` interface.
+But that would be a major break away from upstream, and I'd rather that dogarrowtype (or you!!) take this fork as an indication that it'd be pretty easy to generalize this code, AllTalk-style (but, affectionately, *hopefully in a more ergonomic manner than AllTalk!*)

 - Claude 4.0 Sonnet did the actual conversion.
 It all works for me, but be mindful that something could be subtly broken.

-- Manual downloading of the model like in dogarrowtype's server wasn't necessary; the model was downloaded on its own.
+- Manual downloading of the model like in dogarrowtype's server wasn't necessary; the model was downloaded on its own to HuggingFace's model cache.
+If you're comfortable using huggingface-cli to delete the Chatterbox model should the need arise, you can skip that step here.

+- Chatterbox is a much simpler model than SparkTTS.
+It lacks the fine-grained control, but since the point of both of these projects is use of an API, and the OpenAI schema doesn't allow any ergonomic way of utilizing that control anyway, this should be fine.
+Essentially, if you have a voice that you're cloning, and don't need all the blinkenlights of Spark, Chatterbox is a great alternative (and, subjectively, I like its results better; hence all the hoopla I just went through.)